 1. Preheat oven to 400 degrees F. Grease a cookie sheet, or prepare a slipat or parchment paper.

 2. Roll out pie crust.
 Cut into quarters.
-Cut those quarters into thirds.
+Cut those quarters into three triangles, starting from the center.
 (There should be 12 slices when you’re finished.)
 Brush the face-up side with 1/2 the egg yolk.